Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Giants have played as the favorite in 10 of their past 10 games and won seven of those contests.

 Giants Betting Records & Stats

-- The Giants are 25-22 in games they were favored on the moneyline (winning 53.2% of those games).
+- The Giants have gone 26-22 in games they were listed as the moneyline favorite (winning 54.2% of those games).

-- The Giants have a 4-8-0 record against the spread this season (covering just 33.3% of the time).
+- The Giants have a 4-8-0 record against the spread this season (covering only 33.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!